nodesource/ah-fs.processor/README.md

 Returns **[Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)&lt;[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)>** the provided root id and all ids of activities triggered by it or any of it's children, grandchildren, etc.

+### utils.oldestId

+Finds the oldest activity of the ones supplied via the ids.
+We consider an activity older than another one if it's init timestamp is further in the past.

+Any ids we can't find as in the activities are ignored.

+**Parameters**

+-   `activities` **[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)&lt;[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)>** the collected async activities
+-   `ids` **[Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)&lt;[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)>** the ids to consider when finding the oldest

+Returns **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** the id of the oldest activity or `null` if no activity for any id was found

+### immediatelyBeforeId

+Finds the activity of the ones supplied via the ids that initialized immediately before the one with the given id initialized.

+**Parameters**

+-   `activities` **[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)&lt;[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)>** the collected async activities
+-   `ids` **[Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)&lt;[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)>** the ids to consider when finding most immediate
+-   `the` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** id of the activity for which we will find the activity that initialized immediately before

+Returns **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** the id that initialized immediately before the activity with `id` or `null` if no activity for any id was found

 ### utils.prettyNs

 Prettifies the provided timestamp which is expected to be in nanoseconds.